Chapter 3Modularity

 Observe that the nonterminal hexadecimal is used in two grammars and has different definitions.
 The processor is responsible for making sure that a correct grammar is constructed.
 The renaming feature, introduced recently in Invisible XML, allows the processor to rename nonterminals while preserving the correct serialization.

-The composed grammar is included in the debugging output:
+The composed grammar is included in the debugging output, if the modularity option is used:

 <ixml>